 Proverbs 9:10 (my notes added)

-The Bible says that God has not given us a spirit of fear, but of power, love, and a sound mind (2 Timothy 1:7)—and that Spirit, which He has given us, is Christ Himself in our bodies (see 1 Corinthians 3:16).
-As Christians, Jesus is infused with our spirits, once we believe He has forgiven us of our sins (see Romans 6).
-The devil, however, has been using the incorrect notion of, “Be very afraid of God,” to torment Christians for centuries; and he does this in our minds.
+The Bible says that God has not given us a spirit of fear, but of power, love, and a sound mind (see 2 Timothy 1:7).
+That Spirit which He has given us is Christ Himself in our bodies (see 1 Corinthians 3:16).
+As Christians, Jesus is infused with our spirits once we believe He has forgiven us of our sins.
+The devil, however, has been using the incorrect notion of, “Be very afraid of God!” to torment us for centuries.
+He does this in our minds.

 The Bible says, “while we were still sinners, Christ died for us,” and that, “this is how He demonstrated His love” (see Romans 5:8).
-So if He loved me before I even placed my faith in Jesus, what makes me think that anything I do, or don’t do, afterwards, would make Him love me more?!
-He loves us all equally–believer or not–He just wants us to be forgiven.
-That, we must choose.
+Therefore, if the Father loved me before I even placed my faith in Jesus, what would cause me to think that anything I do or don’t do afterwards would make Him love me more?
+Do you see it?
+We don’t need to be afraid of God–ever!

-1. Because you are so afraid of God, you’ll work harder and harder to do religious stuff and “behave,” in order to make sure God isn’t mad at you.
-You will constantly be trying to tip the scale over into your favor through church works, begging for forgiveness, trying to keep track of all your sins so you can be sure to ask for forgiveness of each one, and repent–and, you’ll constantly be judging yourself on how well you’re doing at this (and you’ll also keep track of how well others are doing, compared to you).
+1. Because you are so afraid of God, you’ll work harder and harder to do religious stuff and “behave” in order to make sure God isn’t mad at you.
+You will constantly be trying to tip the scale over into your favor through church works, begging for forgiveness, trying to keep track of all your sins so you can be sure to ask for forgiveness of each one and repent–and, you’ll constantly be judging yourself on how well you’re doing at this (and you’ll also keep track of how well others are doing compared to you).
 But deep down, you know that nothing you’re doing—or not doing—can possibly make God happy.
 This fear of God is based on what you do, not on what Jesus has done for you.